lgili/SpiceLab/docs/cli-ci.md

 # CLI and CI guide

-# Circuit Toolkit scripts are regular Python modules.
+# spicelab scripts are regular Python modules.
 Most of them print summary
 information and optionally write PNG/CSV files next to the script.
 None of them require custom CLI flags any more — use environment variables (`SPICELAB_ENGINE`) if you want to force a particular simulator.